 Tirpitz Museum is one of the largest bunkers in the world and is one of the 200 the Nazi built during World War II in Denmark.
 The museum opened in June 2017 and here you also find a beautiful Amber Museum.

 One of the world’s largest Nazi bunkers has been transformed into a museum in Blåvand about 200 miles from Copenhagen.
-From 1940-45, during World War II, more than 200 bunkers were built along the Danish coast by the Nazi, and at that time Nazi Germany occupied Denmark.
+From 1940-45, during World War II, more than 200 bunkers were built along the Danish coast by the Nazis, and at that time Nazi Germany occupied Denmark.

 The largest bunker was the Tirpitz Bunker, which was meant to defend the seaport of Esbjerg near Blåvand beach and the construction began in August 1944 and was designed to house two towers containing two naval guns each.

 But when the Germans surrendered in May 1945 they abandoned its construction.
 The Tirpitz bunker is 7,500 square feet and it has the name of a German battleship.
 The museum has four exhibitions which include information about how Germany under the war built a wall, called the Atlantic Wall in Europe.

 The Tirpitz Museum is one of the museums that just has opened in 2017 in South Jutland - another is the Lego House in Billund and the Wadden Sea Centre in the Wadden Sea National Park which is on the Unesco Heritage list.